dp12/emacs.d/README.md

 <kbd>M-S--</kbd>   | undo-tree-redo.
 Lets you redo the latest change.
 <kbd>C-s</kbd>     | isearch-forward.
 Search file for word.
 Currently uses ace-isearch, which changes over to ace-jump for single character searches or helm-swoop for longer searches.
 Press `M-i` while in isearch to switch to helm-swoop and press `M-r` to switch to isearch-forward-regexp.
 <kbd>qr</kbd>      | query-replace.
 Lets you enter a string and the string to replace it with.
 Press `y` to do replace on the current selection and go to next instance, `n` to skip replacing and go to next instance, and `,` to replace, but stay at the current location.
+<kbd>, e d</kbd>   | ediff-buffers.
+If you have two buffers open, you can run this command to select and diff them.
+Use `n` and `p` to visit next and previous diffs, and hit `a` to copy Buffer A's hunk or `b` to copy Buffer B's hunk.
+It can be used in conjunction with Magit to resolve git merge conflicts.
 <kbd>M-c</kbd>     | endless/capitalize.
 Capitalize the word after the cursor.
 <kbd>M-l</kbd>     | endless/downcase.
 Change the word after the cursor to lowercase.
 <kbd>M-u</kbd>     | endless/upcase.
 Change the word after the cursor to uppercase.